Hacker0x01/docs.hackerone.com/docs/hackers/payout-methods.md

      * Swift payment minimum: $100
      * Local payment minimum: $50
      * The minimum is the cumulative of all payments pending for that user.
 For example, if you have $1 from one award and $49 pending from another, the 2 payments will be grouped into one payout of $50, which enables it to meet the local payment minimum transaction amount.

+### Other Common Payout Methods
+#### Payoneer
+You can choose Payoneer as your preferred payment provider, which functions the same as Currencycloud.

+In order to receive bounties through Payoneer, after registering for a Payoneer account:
+1. Go to your profile's [Settings > Payout Methods](https://hackerone.com/settings/payment_preferences).
+2. Click **Add payout method**.
+3. Select **Bank Transfer**.
+4. Enter your Payoneer account information for the relevant fields.